cavo789/blog/blog/XXX/docker-joomla-restore-jpa/index.md

         - PHP_VERSION=${PHP_VERSION:-8.3-apache}
 ```

-We don't see here a `image:` statement but a `build:` one.
+We don't see here an `image:` statement but a `build:` one.
 This means that we need a special file called `Dockerfile`.

 Please create a new file called `Dockerfile` in your folder with this content: